 "Rapt"(2009) used a kidnap as a vehicle to reveal human nature.
 A wealthy arrogant man is kidnapped and the viewer watches the drama of that, but also the drama of his family and business partners who learn that he had had gambling debts and had a number of mistresses.

 "Skirt Day"(2009) teacher intimidated by her students by fluke gets her hands on a gun and takes here students as hostages.
-Most of them are Muslim and for various reasons don't do.
+Most of them are Muslim.
 Lots of talk about anti-Muslim, feminism, immigrants.
 It seems a worse problem in France than in the U.S. Starred Isabelle Adjani.

 "Shoot The Piano Player" ( 1960) starred one of my favorite singers Charles Aznavour, but no singing, although he did play the piano player.
 Directed by Francois Truffaut, a Cannes winner and Oscar nominee.